marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/arc-function-attributes.rst

 .. index:: long_call function attribute, ARC, medium_call function attribute, ARC, short_call function attribute, ARC, indirect calls, ARC

-.. gcc-attr:: long_call, medium_call, short_call
+.. arc-fn-attr:: long_call, medium_call, short_call

   These attributes specify how a particular function is called.
   These attributes override the
   :option:`-mlong-calls` and :option:`-mmedium-calls` (see :ref:`arc-options`)
   command-line switches and ``#pragma long_calls`` settings.

-  For ARC, a function marked with the :gcc-attr:`long_call` attribute is always called using register-indirect jump-and-link instructions, thereby enabling the called function to be placed anywhere within the 32-bit address space.
+  For ARC, a function marked with the :arc-fn-attr:`long_call` attribute is always called using register-indirect jump-and-link instructions, thereby enabling the called function to be placed anywhere within the 32-bit address space.
 A function marked with the ``medium_call``